olibatstone/11ty-portfolio/selected-work/generating-32k.md

   caption: "Storymap exploration of the gifting and receiving experience."
 %}

-### Upgraded date picker to support far-future delivery dates
+### Upgraded the calendar UI to support distant delivery

 Candide had a date picker that visitors used to select a day ticket.
 However, this didn't support selecting dates far in the future.
 This was a problem because gifters would likely need to choose months in advance, so I designed a new one that enabled this.